Under Construction.

 2012—2013

 At Barracuda, an IT and security firm, I was assigned to Copy.com, which at the time was a competitor to Box and Dropbox.
 I worked on things like user permissions, data migration flows, and other settings.
 I also worked on Barracuda's cloud app UI and Sign Now, one of their recent acquisitions.
-One of my all time favorite jobs with one of the best bosses I've had to date (shout out if you're reading this, Karl).
-I'm still proud of the work we did.

 Lead UX Designer & Product Manager